li-xin-yi/HK-journalist/docs/source/tutorial_1.md

 model.add_seasonality('monthly', period=30.5, fourier_order=12, prior_scale=10)
 model.add_seasonality('quarter', period=364.5 / 4, fourier_order=10, prior_scale=5)
 ```
-Seasonalities are import hyper-parameters of a `Prophet` model, which should be recorded every time.
+Seasonalities are import hyper-parameters of a `Prophet` model, which should be recorded every time.

 ## Fit this model and plot the prediction